gej15/Liri/README.md

            [file called] [  command ] [   artist  ]

 Where users can get help with your project:
-    There is also a video in the video folder that will show how the app works
+    Link to a video to show how the app works [here](https://github.com/gej15/Liri/tree/master/video)

 Who maintains and contributes to the project:
     This project will be maintained by Grant Jackson, updates will be added in the future.